Allan Herschell 3-Abreast Carousel

 The Allan Herschell 3-Abreast Carousel is a carousel built in 1916 by the Allan Herschell Company.
-The carousel features 35 hand-carved jumping wooden horses and two hand-carved chariots which serve as benches.
+It features 35 hand-carved jumping wooden horses and two hand-carved chariots which serve as benches.
 The carousel is one of only four large carousels made by the Allan Herschell Company between 1915 and 1927; in addition, the horses on the outer rim feature gentle faces and detailed, deep woodwork, making them a rarity among the company's designs.
+It is owned by the Perron family.

-After likely operating in an amusement park in the eastern United States, the carousel moved to Seaport Village in San Diego; it began operating in Chase Palm Park, a waterfront park in Santa Barbara, California, in 1999.
+After likely operating in an amusement park in the eastern United States, the carousel moved to Seaport Village in San Diego, in 1977; then it was restored in 1997; then it began operating in Chase Palm Park in Santa Barbara, California, in 1999.

-The carousel was listed on the National Register of Historic Places in 2000.
+The carousel listed on the National Register of Historic Places in 2000.

-The owner of the carousel, Historic Carousels Inc., announced in November 2017 that they planned to move it to a carousel museum in Hood River, Oregon.
+The company broke its lease due to winter revenues in 2017.
+The facility closed after a weekend carnival in early December, 2017, with free rides for everyone.
+Then the carousel itself has been relocated to a museum of historically significant carousels in Hood River, Oregon which is scheduled to open in 2019.